BogRtM/Deputy/README.md

-# 0.3.2 DISCLAIMER

-The recent 0.3.2 update was done hastily, and without any multiplayer testing.
-Please contact `bog_rtm` on Discord if you run into any bugs.

-I do not own Seekers of the Storm, so I am unaware of any potential bugs or incompatabilities with the new contact.

 ## Known issues

 Animation smoothing is currently jank.
-This isn't something that will affect gameplay, but under certain conditions you may see weird snapping between animations.
-It is something I am actively working on.
+This isn't something that will affect gameplay, but under certain conditions you may see weird snapping between animations. ~~It is something I am actively working on~~.

-It appears that under certain conditions, Brilliant Behemoth will not work with her.
-If you run into this bug, please contact me and send me a log report.

 This survivor is still in active development, and thus is still lacking quite a lot of polish.
 Thank you for your understanding.